mroley1/Online-Grimoire/adding_tokens.md

         // Full name, with spaces and capitalization "name": "Token Name",
-        // Copy the text from the BOTC wiki "description": "Your team wins.
+        // Copy the text from the BOTC wiki
+        "ability": "Your team wins.
 Everyone goes home and praises the developers",
         // GOOD, EVIL, or BOTH.
         "alignment": "GOOD",
          // TOWN, OUT, MIN, DEM, TRAV, or FAB.
         "class": "TOWN",
-        "tokens": [
+        "reminders": [
             // The phrase that should appear on each reminder.
             // Do not put duplicates.
             "No Ability"